 - Cleaning and fillings

-But before you purchase a Part C plan, confirm that they are offering the coverage you desire.
+But before you purchase a Part C plan, confirm that they offer the coverage you desire.

 Does Medicare Cover an Abscessed Tooth?